-If you have any additional questions regarding our mental health procedures, please feel free to contact us at office@campstnicholas.com.
+If you have any additional questions on these topics, please

+feel free to contact us at office@campstnicholas.com.

 PREVENTING HOMESICKNESS

 Fr Michael Nasser, the Antiochian Village Camp Director for 10 years, wrote an article to help families prepare their children for camp and to help circumvent potential homesickness.
 The article provides practical steps to help minimize the impact of homesickness for your children while they are at camp.
 The article can be found on the Antiochian Village Website at https://avcamp.org/wpcontent/uploads/2015/01/Preventing-Homesickness.pdf.
 It recommends three key steps to minimize homesickness: